dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 }
 ```

 Theme consists of two parts.
-First, you have the **HTMLFactory** where you define the HTML components and create your header, navigation, footer, and other needed elements.
-Then, you need the **styles.css** file to style your website.
+First, you have the **HTMLFactory** where you define the HTML components and create your header, navigation, footer, and other basic HTML elements.
+Then, you have the **styles.css** file to style your website.

 > You write your website's components in a SwiftUI-like syntax using Swift language.
 However, it's good to be familiar with both HTML and CSS.
 If you've never worked with them before, getting familiar with both and learning some basics will help you design and style your components faster.